MercuryWorkshop/dreamland-website/src/pages/basic-html.md

 ```

 We just created a button, with the class "some-button", and added it to the document.
 This is the simplest possible way of using dreamland, and is why it's so easy to slowly transition to using it from a plain-js codebase.
+> Note: If you are coming from react, you may be used to using `className` instead of `class`.
+In dreamland, we use `class` to match the standard HTML attribute.
 ### Extra (syntax) Sugar!

 What if we wanted to do something when the button is clicked?
 For any DOM event, you can use `on:` handlers.